emdashdrupal/Carto/Home.md

 ## Post-export: What’s Next?

 So after you export the files, how do you view and use the data?
-The following provides you with some suggestions based on different situations:
+The following provides you with some suggestions based on different situations.

 ### Using GIS Software

-Carto recommends users use GIS software because it provides them with not only a powerful platform to view and edit the data but also a set of tools to perform in-depth geographical analysis.
-Here are some of the GIS software you can use:
+We recommend GIS software because it provides not only a powerful platform to view and edit the data, but also a set of tools to perform in-depth geographical analysis:

 * [QGIS](https://www.qgis.org/) is a free and open-source software, and there are numerous QGIS plug-ins developed and maintained by volunteers.
 (Recommended)<br />
   * Looking for a step-by-step tutorial to export maps with Carto and QGIS? [[Visit the tutorial here|Tutorial]].